GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

 !!! clipboard-list "Objectives"

-    - Learn about the core features of Nextflow
+    - Describe the core features of Nextflow.
-    - Learn Nextflow terminology
+    - Define Nextflow terminology.
-    - Learn fundamental commands and options for executing pipelines
+    - Use the fundamental commands and options for executing pipelines.

 ## What is Nextflow?